lilidl-nft/lilidl-nft/README.md

 - 🎓 I'm always looking for new ways to learn and grow as a professional.

-- 📚 You can check out some of the courses I've completed at https://www.codecademy.com/profiles/Lili_DL
+- 📚 You can check out some of the [courses](https://www.codecademy.com/profiles/Lili_DL) I've completed.

 <!---
 lilidl-nft/lilidl-nft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.